Official Title

 Acute hypoxemic respiratory failure (AHRF), and its more severe form termed the acute

-characterized by a severe inflammatory process of the lung leading to hypoxemic respiratory
+etiology characterized by a severe inflammatory process of the lung leading to hypoxemic

-failure requiring mechanical ventilation (MV).
-Pulmonary infections are the leading causes of
+respiratory failure requiring mechanical ventilation (MV).
+Pulmonary infections are the

-AHRF and ARDS.
-Translational research has established a strong association between
+leading causes of AHRF and ARDS.
+Translational research has established a strong

-dysregulated systemic and pulmonary inflammation and progression or delayed resolution of
+association between dysregulated systemic and pulmonary inflammation and progression or

-AHRF.2 Glucocorticoid receptor-mediated downregulation of systemic and pulmonary inflammation
+delayed resolution of AHRF.2 Glucocorticoid receptor-mediated downregulation of systemic

-countries have rapidly reached intensive care units (ICUs) saturation, and intensivists are
+advanced countries have rapidly reached intensive care units (ICUs) saturation, and

 Only two large randomized clinical trials (RCT) have shown that the administration of